etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 ### Adding the projection to a table

 As we have created the projection, we now have to assign it to a table from which we want to extract data.
-To do this, we open the Tables and Columns window and look for the `M_Product` table.
+To do this, open the Tables and Columns window and look for the `M_Product` table.

 Next, navigate to the *Projections* tab and add a new projection with the following value: